 What are employee benefits with added value?

-What are the most popular benefits for employees?
+What are popular benefits for employees?
 Although company cars, company mobile phones, and good training and development opportunities are still very popular as corporate benefits, for some years now the focus has increasingly shifted to self-fulfilment and work-life balance.
-And this is exactly where today’s employee benefits should start, as our top 10 most popular employee benefits illustrate.

 1. Truly flexible working hours